github9175/JOS-operating-system/Lab1.md

 ### Exercise 3

-<font color=gray>At what point does the processor start executing 32-bit code?
-What exactly causes the switch from 16- to 32-bit mode?<font>
+<span style="color:grey">At what point does the processor start executing 32-bit code?
+What exactly causes the switch from 16- to 32-bit mode?</span>

 A: lgdt gdtdesc set up the Global Descriptor Table and cr0 is modified to turn on the protected mode.